 Spanish speakers and students of Spanish can benefit from the clear, concise information in Estudiantil Hallazgos, World Book’s intermediate Spanish-language encyclopedia.

-Gale Virtual Reference Library – Written by experts for a general audience, articles cover topics such as biology, medicine, economics, law, psychology, sociology, and history as they relate to aging.
+Gale Reference Ebooks – Written by experts for a general audience, articles cover topics such as biology, medicine, economics, law, psychology, sociology, and history as they relate to aging.
 Illustrated with photos, graphs, and line drawings.

-Gale Virtual Reference Library – 7,000 biographies on notables from every part of the world and from all time periods.
+Gale Reference Ebooks – 7,000 biographies on notables from every part of the world and from all time periods.
 Includes thousands of photos, a consolidated index, and more.

-Gale Virtual Reference Library is a database of eReference titles that includes encyclopedias, almanacs, and specialized reference sources.
+Gale Reference Ebooks (Formerly Gale Virtual Reference Library) is a database of eReference titles that includes encyclopedias, almanacs, and specialized reference sources.
 This collection spans topics within the subject of general reference.

 JSTOR is a large digital archive of scholarly journals.
 This site provides convenient full-text access to journals in the following fields: Anthropology, Asian Studies, Ecology, Economics, Education, Finance, History, Mathematics, Philosophy, Political Science, Population Studies, and Sociology.

 Designed specifically for high school libraries, this database provides full text for more than 700 popular general interest and current events publications with information dating as far back as 1975 for key magazines.
 MAS Ultra School Edition also provides more than 500 full text pamphlets, more than 350 full text reference books, 84,011 biographies, 83,472 primary source documents, and an Image Collection of 192,999 photos, maps and flags.
 This database is updated daily via EBSCOhost.